Recognizing TBI: When the Signs Aren’t Obvious

 This page provides expert-backed insights to help loved ones identify subtle signs of TBI and understand the crucial role they play in recovery.

 Many people with a TBI don’t recognize their own injury, and their brain may misinterpret symptoms or even deny the issue altogether.
-That’s why family, friends, and loved ones play a critical role in identifying signs and encouraging proper care.

 Here are some guidelines for recognizing a possible TBI when the person is oblivious to their own symptoms: